RhiobeT/dakaraneko/docker/README.md

 docker-compose run dakara install
 ```

-You will be asked to choose the credentials for the server's superuser during the process.
+You will be asked to choose the credentials for the server's superuser, then for the player's account, during the process.

 ## Server start